Knowledge graphSettings

 Search Pipeline

-Switch between indexing and query flow
+Switch between the indexing path and the user query path.

 Indexing Flow